PCI Security Testing Policy

 The purpose of this policy is to ensure security testing complies with the Payment Card Industry Data Security Standard (PCI DSS).1

-- Access to IT Resources and Card Holder Data (CHD) must be tracked, monitored, and tested at least quarterly, per PCI DSS guidelines.
+- PCI Network vulnerabilities must be tracked, monitored, and tested quarterly, per PCI DSS guidelines.

-1 The Payment Card Industry Security Standards Council (PCI SSC) was launched on September 7, 2006, to manage the ongoing evolution of the Payment Card Industry (PCI) security standards with a focus on improving payment account security throughout the transaction process.
-The PCI DSS is administered and managed by the PCI SSC, an independent body that was created by the major payment card brands (Visa, MasterCard, American Express, Discover and JCB).
+1 The Payment Card Industry Security Standards Council (PCI SSC) was launched on September 7, 2006, to manage the ongoing evolution of the Payment Card Industry (PCI) security standards focusing on improving payment account security throughout the transaction process.
+The PCI DSS is administered and managed by the PCI SSC, an independent body created by the major payment card brands (Visa, MasterCard, American Express, Discover, and JCB).

 Related Policies and Procedures